theemomo/theemomo/README.md

 ###

-<p align="left">I'm a passionate Flutter Developer with experience building high-performance cross-platform mobile applications.
-I specialize in clean architecture, advanced state management using Bloc, and seamless Firebase integration.
-I strive to create intuitive and engaging user experiences with scalable and maintainable code.</p>
+<p align="left">I’m a senior Computer Science student and a passionate Flutter developer dedicated to building secure, highperformance, and user-friendly mobile applications.
+I follow clean architecture principles, use Bloc for state
+management, and implement dynamic theming and localization to ensure scalability and maintainability across different platforms.
+Before focusing on Flutter, I have a background in cybersecurity and networking, having studied CCNA and the SOC/Incident Response path on TryHackMe.
+This knowledge allows me to integrate security best practices into every stage of the development process</p>

 ###